sigmdel/tasmotasbacker0/README.md

 - [tasmotasbacker](https://github.com/sigmdel/tasmotasbacker) by sigmdel.

 It does require the `mosquitto` library which may be difficult to install on some systems.
-The scan to find devices can be considerable shorter when sing an MQTT broker.
+The scan to find devices can be considerable shorter when ising an MQTT broker.
 On the other hand, Tasmota devices that are not configured to use an MQTT broker or that have a broken MQTT configuration will not be found.

 There are two Python scripts on GitHub that do essentially the same thing:

 - [tas-backup](https://github.com/dragonflyuk) by dragonflyuk,
 - [Tasmota-Config-Backup](https://github.com/rt400/Tasmota-Config-Backup/blob/master/tasmota_backup.py) by Yuval (rt400).

-There is also a much more ambitious PHP project:
+There is also a much more ambitious PHP/Sqlite project:

 - [TasmoBackupV1](https://github.com/danmed/TasmoBackupV1) by danmed.